The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Abstract

 \section{Abstract}

 The classical (parallel) black pebbling game is a useful abstraction which allows us to analyze the resources (space, space-time, cumulative space) necessary to evaluate a function $f$ with a static data-dependency graph $G$.
 Of particular interest in the field of cryptography are data-independent memory-hard functions $f_{G,H}$ which are defined by a directed acyclic graph (DAG) $G$ and a cryptographic hash function $H$.
 The pebbling complexity of the graph $G$ characterizes the amortized cost of evaluating $f_{G,H}$ multiple times as well as the total cost to run a brute-force preimage attack over a fixed domain $\mathcal{X}$, i.e., given $y \in \{0,1\}^*$ find $x \in \mathcal{X}$ such that $f_{G,H}(x)=y$.
 While a classical attacker will need to evaluate the function $f_{G,H}$ at least $m=|\mathcal{X}|$ times a quantum attacker running Grover's algorithm only requires $\O{\sqrt{m}}$ blackbox calls to a quantum circuit $C_{G,H}$ evaluating the function $f_{G,H}$.
 Thus, to analyze the cost of a quantum attack it is crucial to understand the space-time cost (equivalently width times depth) of the quantum circuit $C_{G,H}$.
-We first observe that a legal black pebbling strategy for the graph $G$ does not necessarily imply the existence of a quantum circuit with comparable complexity --- in contrast to the classical setting where any efficient pebbling strategy for $G$ corresponds to an algorithm with comparable complexity evaluating $f_{G,H}$.
-Motivated by this observation we introduce a new (parallel) quantum pebbling game which captures additional restrictions imposed by the No-Deletion Theorem in Quantum Computing.
-We apply our new quantum pebbling game to analyze the quantum space-time complexity of several important graphs: the line graph, Argon2i-A, Argon2i-B, and DRSample.
-Specifically, (1) We provide a recursive quantum pebbling attack which shows that the space-time complexity of the line graph is at most $\O{N^{1+\epsilon}}$ for any constant $\epsilon$.
-(2) We show that any $(e,d)$-reducible DAG has space-time complexity at most $\O{Ne+dN2^d}$.
-In particular, this implies that the quantum space-time complexity of Argon2i-A and Argon2i-B are at most $\O{N^2 \log \log N/\sqrt{\log N}}$ and $\O{N^2/\sqrt[3]{\log N}}$, respectively.
-(3) We show that the quantum space-time complexity of DRSample is at most $\O{N^2 \log \log N/\log N}$.
-It is an open question to construct a constant indegree graph with quantum space-time complexity $\Omega(N^2)$ or to give a general pebbling attack showing that no such graph exists. \keywords{Parallel Quantum Pebbling \and Argon2i \and DRSample \and Data-Independent Memory-Hard Function}
+We first observe that a legal black pebbling strategy for the graph $G$ does not necessarily imply the existence of a quantum circuit with comparable complexity --- in contrast to the classical setting where any efficient pebbling strategy for $G$ corresponds to an algorithm with comparable complexity for evaluating $f_{G,H}$.
+Motivated by this observation we introduce a new parallel reversible pebbling game which captures additional restrictions imposed by the No-Deletion Theorem in Quantum Computing.
+We apply our new reversible pebbling game to analyze the reversible space-time complexity of several important graphs: Line Graphs, Argon2i-A, Argon2i-B, and DRSample.
+Specifically, (1) we show that a line graph of size $N$ has reversible space-time complexity at most $\O{N^{1+\frac{2}{\sqrt{\log N}}}}$.
+(2) We show that any $(e,d)$-reducible DAG has reversible space-time complexity at most $\O{Ne+dN2^d}$.
+In particular, this implies that the reversible space-time complexity of Argon2i-A and Argon2i-B are at most $\O{N^2 \log \log N/\sqrt{\log N}}$ and $\O{N^2/\sqrt[3]{\log N}}$, respectively.
+(3) We show that the reversible space-time complexity of DRSample is at most $\O{N^2 \log \log N/\log N}$.
+We also study the cumulative pebbling cost of reversible pebblings extending a (non-reversible) pebbling attack of Alwen and Blocki on depth-reducible graphs.